ocinpp/aws-hk-district-check/README.md

 AWS Lambda function (deployed by serverless) to check the district in Hong Kong of a given GPS coordinate

+## Usage

+GPS coordinates (latitude, longitude) will be checked against the district boundaries defined using the data from https://www.had.gov.hk/psi/hong-kong-administrative-boundaries/hksar_18_district_boundary.json

+Please note that in GML, the format is (longitude, latitude)

 ## Requirement

 - [serverless framework](https://serverless.com/)